fishing/fishing.github.com/01_intro.md

   good for consumption.
 What's very cool about fishing, unlike hunting, is that you do have the option to let the fish go at the end, and if you handle them correctly, they return to nature unharmed.
-What you win in this exchange is an intimate moment with mother nature the same way you might enjoy experiencing the scale of an elephant, or the ferocity of a feasting lion, or the beauty of a colorful butterfly.
+What you win in this exchange is an intimate moment with mother nature.
+It's the same impulse that drives folks to go on safaris or to visit an aquarium.

 One joyful aspect that I felt missing on this particular trip was: